 If your employer chooses to contribute towards the cost when you are buying additional pension to increase your benefits, this is known as a Shared Cost Additional Pension Contribution (SCAPC) contract.
 This is an employer discretion and you can ask your employer about its policy on Shared Cost APCs.

 You can transfer AVCs or Free-Standing AVCs into the Scheme to buy extra Scheme pension.
 You have only 12 months to opt to transfer your AVC benefits unless NILGOSC allows you longer.

-A transfer request form, LGS8, and a Public Service Pensions History Form, LGS10, can be found on My NILGOSC Pension Online.
-These forms should be completed and returned to NILGOSC within one month of receiving your membership letter.
+A transfer request form, LGS8 – Transfer Quotation Request Form (757KB, PDF), and an LGS10 – Public Service Pensions History Form (783KB, PDF) should be completed and returned to NILGOSC within one month of receiving your membership letter.
 NILGOSC will then contact your previous pension provider for a transfer quotation.
 On receipt of this, NILGOSC will provide you with a transfer acceptance form stating the benefits that we will provide you with if the transfer proceeds.
 If you wish to transfer you should complete the transfer acceptance form and return it to NILGOSC.
 It is important that this form is returned within 12 months of your date of joining the Scheme.
 NILGOSC will then request payment from your previous provider.
-We will write to you to confirm the benefits the transfer payment has brought.
+We will write to you to confirm the benefits the transfer payment has bought.

 Please contact NILGOSC directly if you need more information.

 If you have paid into another pension scheme you may be able to transfer these benefits into the Scheme.
 The other pension scheme must be another registered pension scheme or from a European pensions institution.

 You have only 12 months from joining the Scheme to elect to transfer your previous pension rights or such longer period as NILGOSC may allow.